KhalidAlfehaid/Graduation-project/README.md

 👨‍💻 Developer
 	•	Khalid Faisal Alfehaid — Full project development and implementation

- note 🗒: This is a graduation project for the 2024-2025 academic year in the Computer Information Systems major.
+ Note: This is a graduation project for the 2024-2025 academic year in the Computer Information Systems major, and was done by me and my cullegse

+ > 📌 *Note:*
+> This project was completed during the academic year *2024-2025*,
+> developed by a team of two undergraduate students as a graduation project.